Frequently Asked Questions

 For the Snoqualmie Tunnel Trip, you need to be able to bike at least 20 miles.
 That said, the trail has a mostly downhill, railroad grade the whole way and therefore isn't a strenuous ride (although it is long).
 There will be plenty of opportunities to stop and enjoy the scenery, learn about the local ecology and history, and have hydration breaks.
 We always encourage everyone to bike at their own pace.
 Estimated pace for bicycling will be 7 mph, meaning participants should anticipate biking for 3-4 hours (maybe a little more, once you add in the stops along the way).

-For the Rattlesnake Mountain Trip, you need to be able to hike at least 10 miles.
-The trail has moderate climbs, with a total elevation gain of 2,520 feet, so while it is long it is only moderately strenuous.
-As always, everyone is encouraged to hike at their own pace and there will be plenty of opportunities to stop along the trail for educational talks, viewpoints, and hydration/food breaks.
-Estimated pace for hiking will be 2 mph, so participants should expect to be hiking for 5-6 hours (maybe a little more, once you add in the stops along the way).
+For the Tiger Mountain Trip, you need to be able to hike at least 9 miles.
+The trail is 9 miles long with 1,300 feet elevation gain--it has moderate climbs at the beginning and in the middle, with the rest either relatively flat or gently rolls up and down.
+So while it is long it is only moderately strenuous.
+As always, everyone is encouraged to hike at their own pace and there will be plenty of opportunities to stop along the trail for educational talks, and hydration/food breaks.
+Estimated pace for hiking will be 2 mph, so participants should expect to be hiking for 4-5 hours (maybe a little more, once you add in the stops along the way).

 The Mountains to Sound Greenway Trust is dedicated to providing an affordable, high quality outdoor experience for as many people as possible.
 We are offering a limited number of financial scholarships for those who demonstrate financial need and/or extenuating circumstances, especially youth.

 Click to access the payment page.
 Payments need to be submitted within two weeks of registration in order to secure your spot.
+If it is less than 2 weeks before then trip when you register, please submit your payment as soon as possible.
 Please contact us if you have any questions.

 You can borrow from a friend or rent a bicycle from your local bicycle shop.
 Make sure you test it out prior to the event to ensure it fits you and will be comfortable and safe for the event.